wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/github-module.rst

 api_auth\\api_token
 ^^^^^^^^^^^^^^^^^^^

-You should create a personal access token to authenticate with the GitHub API.
+Personal access token to authenticate with the GitHub API.

 +--------------------+--------------------+
 | **Default value**  | N/A                |